nguyenvukhang/kitty2/docs/integrations.rst

 Integrations with other tools
 ================================

-kitty provides extremely powerful interfaces such as :doc:`remote-control` and :doc:`kittens/custom` and :doc:`kittens/icat` that allow it to be integrated with other tools seamlessly.
+alatty provides extremely powerful interfaces such as :doc:`remote-control` and :doc:`kittens/custom` and :doc:`kittens/icat` that allow it to be integrated with other tools seamlessly.